-I understand that I am required to report within thirty days any changes in income or household size.
+I understand that I am required to report within ten business days with any changes.
 I understand that failure to do so may result in termination of my subsidy.
 I understand that failure to do so will result in me having to repay any assistance paid on my behalf by Vermont State Housing Authority.